Double Planet Episode 2

 This may be the result of reading too many books as a child.

-Anyway, I am very critical about stories and have a tendency to analyze them.
+Anyway, I am very critical of stories and have a tendency to analyze them.

-Of course, I couldn't say something like that to Natsuki, so I just agreed, saying something like, "That's good."
+Of course, I couldn't say something like that to Natsuki, so I just agreed, saying, "That's good for you."

-Natsuki left the group of people chatting and started repeating her Uirouri routine in silence.
-Not satisfied with that, she grabbed a serious second-year senior and exchanged opinions on how to express emotions.
+Natsuki left the group of people chatting and began to silently repeat the Uirouri.
+Not satisfied with that, she grabbed a serious second-year senior and exchanged opinions on emotional expression.
 I couldn't believe it.
-She was serious about doing theater.
+She was serious about acting.

 "What should I do...?"

-Leaving Natsuki in a frantic state, I decided to go home alone.
+Leaving Natsuki frantically behind, I decided to go home alone.
 Not wanting to go straight home, I ran up to the second floor of the McDonald's at the north exit of Fujisawa Station.
-The window seat where I usually sit next to Natsuki was available.
+The window seat where I usually sit next to Natsuki was empty.

 While sipping on a strawberry shake, I scroll through my Twitter timeline.
-To be honest, I've never thought that social media was fun.
-I'm only using it because everyone else is.
+To be honest, I've never found social media fun.
+I'm only on it because everyone else is.
 Maybe it would be much more fun to read a book like I used to.
-While I was thinking this, I was scrolling through the silly tweets out of habit when a tweet that a friend had retweeted caught my eye.
+While thinking this, I was scrolling through the silly tweets out of habit, when a tweet that a friend had retweeted caught my eye.

 "...Are you a high school student who wants to express yourself?"

-I became curious and followed the tweets, and came across a radio station called Radio Shonan.
+I was curious, so I followed the tweet and came across a radio station called Radio Shonan.

-Apparently, the station's program "Love & Music" had started a segment to support high school students.
-The personalities were two older men who were involved in music and theater.
-I decided to try listening to the recording of the program with headphones.
+Apparently, a program called "Love & Music" broadcast on the station had started a segment to support high school students.
+The hosts were two older men who were involved in music and theater.
+I decided to try listening to a recording of the program with headphones.

 "Well, I received an email from a high school student.
 His radio name is Subtle Blue."

 "Nice to meet you.
-My radio name is Satoru Blue and I'm a high school student in Fujisawa City.
+My radio name is Satoru Blue and I attend high school in Fujisawa City.

 I found out about this program last month when I happened to be passing by a radio station.

-Kanda's guitar talk really hit home.
-Actually, that day I was thinking about buying a guitar.
-Maybe that's why I felt like it was fate, and I've been listening to his music every week since then.
+Kanda's talk about guitars really struck a chord with me.
+In fact, that day I was thinking about whether or not to buy a guitar.
+Maybe that's why I felt it was fate, and I've been listening to his talk every week since.

-I've decided to buy a beginner's guitar that comes with an electric guitar and an amplifier.
-I'm the same as Kanda-san.
+I've also decided to buy a beginner's electric guitar and amplifier set, just like Kanda-san.
 It will arrive soon.
 I'm looking forward to it.
 I'll email you again.

 It was then that I learned about a high school boy named Subtle Blue.